-James I. Campbell Jr.
+James I. Campbell Jr

-1. INTRODUCTION
+1 INTRODUCTION

-The United States Postal Service (USPS), by far the largest and most successful national post office, is on the brink of collapse.
+The United States Postal Service (USPS) is on the brink of collapse.
 Staggered by debts that it cannot repay, USPS is seeking legislative relief while threatening radical retrenchment.
 In Congress, prospective decline has evoked sharply contrasting visions of the future of the post.
-For some members of Congress, six-day, high-quality postal service to every corner of the country remains necessary to "bind the Nation together" - the lifeline for those on the wrong side of the "digital divide," the anchor of small and rural communities, the backbone of a vast subsector of the economy.
-For others, USPS is a bloated federal bureaucracy built for a bygone era - too many offices, too frequent deliveries, an excessive and overpaid work force, run by a political board incapable of "right sizing" a business being overtaken by new technologies.
+For some members of Congress, six-day, high-quality postal service to every corner of the country remains necessary to 'bind the Nation together' - the lifeline for those on the wrong side of the 'digital divide', the anchor of small and rural communities, the backbone of a vast subsector of the economy.
+For others, USPS is a bloated federal bureaucracy built for a bygone era - too many offices, too frequent deliveries, an excessive and overpaid workforce, run by a political board incapable of 'right sizing' a business being overtaken by new technologies.
 Neither vision commands a majority of lawmakers.
 Current proposals only postpone fundamental reform, while giving postal management detailed, but dubious, instructions on how to run a national postal system.

-This paper suggests a more promising approach.
+This chapter proposes a more promising approach.
 Legislators, it will be argued, should focus less on what future postal services should entail and more on how such questions should be decided.
 A wiser strategy for governing the postal sector will provide a sounder and more enduring basis for managing postal services in the future.
-Such an approach is well within the mainstream of American postal legislation - in particular, the seminal Postal Reorganization Act of 1970 (PRA) - and consistent with reforms adopted in other national infrastructure industries in the U.S. (e.g., aviation, telecommunications) and in the postal systems of other industrialized countries.
+Such an approach is well within the mainstream of American postal legislation - in particular, the Postal Reorganization Act of 1970 (PRA) - and consistent with reforms adopted in other national infrastructure industries in the US (for example, aviation, telecommunications) and in the postal systems of other industrialized countries.

-This paper is divided into five sections.
-Following this introduction, section 2 clarifies the concept of "governance" by summarizing the current governance model for postal services.
+This chapter is divided as follows.
+Following this introduction, Section 2 clarifies the concept of 'governance' by summarizing the current governance model for postal services.
 Section 3 describes how a new governance model is implied by principles of sound governmental design and key market-based and political imperatives.
-Section 4 offers a concrete example of how a new governance model could be implemented by outlining major provisions of an imaginary Postal Modernization Act (PMA).
+Section 4 offers a concrete example of how a new governance model could be implemented by outlining the major provisions of one possible example of a Postal Modernization Act (PMA).
 Section 5 provides a short recapitulation of the argument.